 Other posts so far about this trip from the US to Phuket, Thailand and return are:

 JAL Flight 008 NRT – BOS

 After leaving the Japan Airlines First Class Lounge, it was a short walk to Gate 63 for departure.
 On the way, I got a look at my 787-9 for this ride.

 I arrived at the gate just after 6:00 pm.
 Boarding for the scheduled 6:30 pm departure was slightly delayed.
 Boarding lanes were clearly identified.
-There were no “gate lice” who clog up the boarding gates in the US.
+There were no “gate lice” who often clog boarding gates in the US.

 Boarding began shortly after my arrival.
 I had seat 2A, a window seat in the forward business-class section.

 JAL 787-9s have 44 business-class suites in two cabins, 35 premium economy seats, and 116 economy seats.
 The suites are 25.5 inches wide.
 The seat pitch is 74 inches.
 On this aircraft, though, even the economy seats are roomy.
 They are arranged 2-4-2.
 Seat width is an incredible 18.9 inches, and pitch is 33 inches.